 I ALSO THOUGHT it was cool how Bart said, “Things they double up.
 They parallel.
 Everything is chaos… but it’s synchronized.”
 Moments when Bart and Ken realize something, and then it cuts to Dirk and Todd realizing the same thing in a slightly different way.

 I WAS INVESTED the whole way through.
 I was so excited about it after the first episode that I stopped to watch it with my wife.
 I rewatched episode 1 with her, and we were both hooked!
-We binge watched the show over the course of three days, and were geeking out together the whole time!
+We binge-watched the show over three days, and were geeking out together the whole time!
 And the ending?
 That ending!
 Oh man, more on that in a bit, but yeah.
 So good!

 What I Didn’t Like